 1.2 “CCPA” means the California Consumer Privacy Act, its associated regulations and their successors.

-1.3 “Controller”, “Processor”, “Data Subject” and “Process” (whether or not capitalized) have the meanings ascribed to them by EU Data Protection Law and include equivalent terms in the CCPA and other applicable laws, in each case as applicable to the Services provided by Fivetran under the License Agreement.
+1.3 “Controller”, “Processor”, “Data Subject” and “Process” (whether or not capitalized) have the meanings ascribed to them by GDPR (as defined below) and include equivalent terms in the CCPA and other Data Protection Laws, in each case as applicable to the Services provided by Fivetran under the MSA.